JayCarrLTD/Weratedogs/README.md

 ## Introduction
 This project wrangles, analyzes, and creates visualization for the the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates user submitted pictures of people's dogs along with a humorous comment about the dog.
 This project was to developed in order to analyze the data that was obtained from the @dog_rates twitter account.
 The project utlized python for the pupose of exploring, cleaning, and creating visualizations.
 Each subsection of the analaysis is broken up into three seperate sections: Define, Code, and Test.

+# THE DATA
+WeRateDogs downloaded their Twitter archive which contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017

+# INSALLATION
+The following packages (libraries) need to be installed.
+You can install these packages via conda or pip.
+``
+pandas
+NumPy
+requests
+tweepy
+json

+``
 # QUESTION
 Which breed of dog is the highest and most rated dog on the weratedogs twitter profile?<br><br>
 Is it possible to determine the type of breed of a dog from a picture?